siraj-sitech/Pizza-Shop/README.md

 ![Pizza Shop](assets/images/app-whole.png)

 But it's missing functionality!
 To help make this app functional we're going to add the cart functionality.
-When a user clicks on the `Add to cart`, the cart should update it's total items and total amount to reflect
+When a user clicks on the `Add to cart`, the cart should update its total items and total amount to reflect this to the user

 #### **Prerequisites**